Three killed in violent unrest in Iraq's Kurdistan region

 | ERBIL, Iraq

-Offices of the Kurdistan Democratic Party (KDP) were targeted by protesters in several towns and cities across Sulaimaniyah in the most serious civil disturbances the relatively peaceful region has seen for years.

-In the town of Kalar, two people died of gunshot wounds, according to a doctor at the local hospital and a Kurdish security source.
-The third was burned to death after protesters in the town of Qaladize set another KDP office ablaze, said Osman Ali, the deputy head of the local hospital.
+The protests, the most serious the region has seen for years, began on Oct.
+1 as a show of public anger over an economic crisis that many blame on the Kurdistan Regional Government (KRG), in which the KDP and other parties are partners.

+But on Friday the demonstrations took a partisan turn when protesters in the city of Qaladize attacked a KDP office.

-A total of five people have now been killed in the demonstrations, which threaten to destabilise the region at a time when it is at war with Islamic State militants.
+A total of five people have now been killed in the protests, which threaten to destabilise the region at a time when it is at war with Islamic State militants.

-The protests began on Oct.
-1 in an outburst of public discontent with the government over an economic crisis that began in early 2014 when Baghdad slashed funds to the region.

-But on Friday the protests became partisan when demonstrators headed towards a KDP office in the town of Qaladize.

-The pattern of unrest reflects long-running political divisions between the region's two distinct zones of influence.

-Sulaimaniyah is ruled by the Patriotic Union of Kurdistan (PUK) and the Gorran party, which are locked in a power struggle with the KDP over the region's presidency, vacant since August.
+In a statement responding to the events, the KDP blamed the leader of the Gorran party for the violence and said it would not rule out any option regarding the agreements that led to the formation of the KRG.

+In the town of Kalar, two people died of gunshot wounds after protesters set upon a KDP office there, according to a doctor at the local hospital and a Kurdish security source.

+One person was burned to death when protesters in the town of Qaladize set another KDP office ablaze, said Osman Ali, the deputy director of the local hospital.

-Another KDP office in the town of Said Sadiq came under attack on Saturday from protesters hurling stones.
-Live footage broadcast on the Kurdish channel NRT showed riot police holding back protesters, some of whom were wielding slingshots.
+Another KDP office in the town of Said Sadiq also came under attack from protesters hurling stones.
+Live footage broadcast on the Kurdish television channel NRT showed riot police holding back protesters, some of whom were wielding slingshots.

 In the city of Sulaimaniyah, capital of the province, protesters set upon the office of the media network Rudaw, which is seen as close to the KDP.

+Sulaimaniyah is controlled by the Patriotic Union of Kurdistan (PUK) and Gorran, which are locked in a power struggle with the KDP over the region's presidency.

+The KDP leadership said the PUK had failed to protect its offices, but urged its own followers to exercise restraint.

-The KDP dominates in Erbil and Duhok provinces, where security was heightened around offices of the PUK and Gorran on Saturday to avert any retaliatory attacks.
+In Erbil and Duhok provinces, where the KDP dominates, security was heightened around PUK and Gorran offices to avert any retaliatory attacks.

+Deadlock over Massoud Barzani's presidency, which expired on Aug.
+20, has not only polarised Kurdish politics but also compounded the economic crisis, which began in early 2014 when Baghdad slashed funds to the region.
+A plunge in oil prices has pushed the region further towards bankruptcy.

 (Reporting by Isabel Coles; Editing by Kevin Liffey)